And why Title Loans are NOT Long term solutions.

 Why?
 What will happen if you try to use a title loan as a long term solution?
 Then answer is simple.
-Title Loans have high interest rates when compared to other forms of credit.
-Combine this with a longer loan loan term and the result is a very expensive loan that will likely cause another financial problem in itself.
+Title loans have high interest rates when compared to other forms of credit.

 Car Title Loan Costs

-Car title loan costs, specifically title loans with monthly payments like Online Car Title Loans, are directly related to two variables:
+Car title loan costs, specifically title loans with monthly payments, like many online car title loans, are directly related to two variables:

 1. The interest rate, and